rogerrli/InsightDataEngineering/README.md

 # Some Notes ✏️🗒

 This submission was written in Python 3 (3.5.1).
+This change can also be seen in the run.sh file, as I have explicitly used the command "python3".

 The imported packages are as follows (all of which are standard)
   * os
   * sys